-1. Isolating the most important sources on Roman Social history and gaining an understanding of their coverage and limitations.
+1. Isolate the most important sources on Roman Social history and gain an understanding of their coverage and limitations.

-2. Developing of a critical approach to modern interpretations of Roman Society.
+2. Demonstrate a critical approach to modern interpretations of Roman Society.

-3. Understanding the structure of the course of a life in the Roman world, and differences of emphasis from the modern world.
+3. Understand the structure of the course of a life in the Roman world, and differences of emphasis from the modern world.

-4. Appreciation of the shape of the urban environment and its impact on social structure.
+4. Appreciate the shape of the urban environment and its impact on social structure.

-5. Ability to express such appreciation and criticisms succinctly and accurately.
+5. Demonstrate the ability to express such appreciation and criticisms succinctly and accurately.

 20 units at any level in Ancient History or History

 Essay: Major essay